CivicActions/accessibility/_personas/procurement-parker.md

 Facial expressions and body positions to convey meaning and fill in missing information.
 They search for accessibility and procurement and land on a page of our site

 ## Pain points
-Contact Us pages that do not have alternatives to phone numbers
+Contact Us pages that do not have secondary and tertiary means of communication.